etai94/TaskManagerApi/README.md

 # Task Management System

-A robust task management system built with FastAPI, SQLAlchemy, and SQLite.
+A task management system built with FastAPI, SQLAlchemy, and SQLite.
 The system provides a secure REST API for managing personal tasks with user authentication.

 ## Table of Contents
 1. [Features](#features)